EleutherAI/hae-rae/blog/KoSAT.md

-# What will be the Korean KSAT proficiency of the LLM model?
+# How Far Can LLMs Reach in Korean Language Understanding?

 ### Introduction